NaderNemati/Image-LiDAR-Fusion-for-Maritime-Perception-SimpleBEV-XS-/README.md

 # Project Overview

-The aim of this project is to deliver reliable obstacle and occupancy estimates in challenging maritime scenes, where RGB alone lacks depth cues and LiDAR can be sparse or reflective.
-We address this by fusing both modalities directly in bird’s-eye view (BEV): image features are lifted into BEV and concatenated with a LiDAR hit histogram, then a lightweight decoder produces fused logits.
-The workflow runs without precise extrinsics—by default it uses adaptive BEV lifting and, when a calib.json is available, can switch to geometrically grounded voxel lifting for tighter alignment.
-The data pipeline is deliberately deterministic: image–LiDAR pairing is reproducible, the raster window is fixed, and transforms like swap_xy and flip_x are explicit.
-To keep iteration fast, configuration lives in a single file and common actions (pairing, training, evaluation, visualization) are scripted, with all artifacts written under outputs/<run> for clean tracking and comparison.
+The aim of this project is robust obstacle and occupancy estimation in challenging maritime scenes where RGB alone lacks depth cues and LiDAR can be sparse or reflective.
+We fuse both modalities directly in bird’s-eye view (BEV): image features are lifted into BEV and concatenated with a LiDAR hit histogram, then an efficient decoder produces fused logits.
+The workflow runs without precise extrinsics—by default it uses adaptive BEV lifting and, when a `calib.json` is available, can switch to geometrically grounded voxel lifting for tighter alignment.
+The data pipeline is deterministic: image–LiDAR pairing is reproducible, the raster window is fixed, and transforms like `swap_xy` and `flip_x` are explicit.
+To keep iteration fast, configuration is centralized and common actions (pairing, training, evaluation, visualization) are scripted, with all artifacts written under `outputs/<run>` for clean tracking and comparison.

 # Project Structure